Skip to content

 tx-timeout

-duration to wait for the requested transactions (at-tx, after-tx) to be indexed before timing out (default unlimited).
+duration to wait for the requested transaction (after-tx-id) to be indexed before timing out (default unlimited).